 The copper parts that stick around the engine, the oil cooler, or something?
 I didn’t quite understand where to install it.
 I think this is probably fine.
 The upper and lower shapes are slightly different.
 I was painting it with a Vallejo brass color, but I repainted it because I thought the color of the copper ingot, which has a slightly red tone, would suit it better.

 I think this kit is probably old.
-The parts don’t fit well and there are burrs.
-I don’t know the angles the cockpit panel and the back partition are held, so I’m temporarily assembling them.
-The parts don’t fit well, but the number of parts itself is not so many, and the airplane is small, so I hope I don’t have too much trouble.
+The parts don’t fit well, and there are burrs.
+I don’t know the angles at the cockpit panel, and the back partition is held, so I’m temporarily assembling them.
+The parts don’t fit well, but the number of pieces is not so many, and the airplane is small, so I hope I don’t have too much trouble.

 I made a library card at the library and had lunch at a Tonkatsu specialty shop in a nearby shopping center.
-Japanese tonkatsu is a dish in which pork is coated with bread crumbs and fried and is very delicious.
+Japanese tonkatsu is a dish in which pork is coated with bread crumbs and fried, which is very delicious.

 By the way, the shooting performance of the Type 97 fighter was quite good.
-I thought it was the barrel of a gun, a round bar sticking out of the canopy, but it is not a gun barrel.
+I was a little surprised.
+I thought it was the barrel of a gun, a round bar sticking out of the canopy, but it was not a gun barrel.
 The barrel of a 7.7 mm machine gun is located below the center of the engine cowl in the gap between the engine parts.
-I was a little surprised.

-The decal in the kit of the Type 97 fighter this time is pretty good quality.
+This time, the decal in the Type 97 fighter’s kit is pretty good quality.
 I usually use Creos mark softeners or stronger softeners, but these decals feel soft and delicate.
 So I stuck it on the plane with Tamiya Mark Fit.
-I feel that Tamiya’s Mark Fit has less softening power than Cleos’ Softer.
+Tamiya’s Mark Fit has less softening power than Cleos’ Softer.
 That’s why Tamiya’s is hard to decrease.

 The Type-97 fighter has been completed.
-It was a fighter of the Imperial Japanese Army, and it was very active during the China Incident, the Nomonhan Incident, and the beginning of the Pacific War.
 About 3,400 units were produced.
+It was a fighter of the Imperial Japanese Army and was very active during the China Incident, the Nomonhan Incident, and the beginning of the Pacific War.

 It became a suicide attack aircraft just before the end of the war.
 It was relatively easy to maneuver even for low-skilled pilots and carried a 250kg bomb.
-It is a sad feeling that a young pilot is carrying a small number of bombs on a plane without power.
+It is sad that a young pilot has a few bombs on a plane without power.

 This marking is for Kakogawa Airfield, 1942, an aircraft belonging to the 101 Training Regiment.
-It says Otsu type, the Otsu type was manufactured of water drop type canopy.
+It says Otsu type; the Otsu type was manufactured of a water drop type canopy.
 I heard that Kou-type is an early production aircraft with a canopy of Fastback type.

 When I pasted the yellow decal on the front of the main wing, it wrinkled, and even when I touched it up with a brush to recover it, it remained uneven.
 I’m afraid I can’t help it.
 If I could have predicted that this wouldn’t work in the first place, I would have painted it airbrushed from the beginning.

-There are not so many decals in this kit, so the pasting itself was done in a fairly short time.
+There are not so many decals in this kit, so the pasting was done reasonably quickly.
 The seals are soft, so it’s hard to deal with them getting squishy quickly.
 But if I stick it well, it fits the surface very well.

-As for the gloss of the painted surface of the Type 97 fighter this time, I was able to do the airbrush painting as I liked.
-Come to think of it, it was my first time building an Imperial Army aircraft.
+As for the gloss of the painted surface of the Type 97 fighter, this time, I could do the airbrush painting as I liked.
+I want to make other Army planes if I have a chance.
+Come to think of it; it was my first time building an Imperial Army aircraft.
 It’s pretty cool.
-If I have a chance, I would like to make other Army planes.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.